arsalanyavari/devops-roadmap/docs/docker/Dockerfile.md

 ### Dockerfile is actually a file that can be used to create a new image based on what is written in it.
 Before we continue, what is the need to create a new image??

-Assume you have a nodejs or django project. ّIndeed if you have a project, it means you should setup an environment that your project can be executed; So you need to install libraries, set environment variabels, maybe install a program that your project work with, etc...
+Assume you have a nodejs or django project.
+Indeed if you have a project, it means you should setup an environment that your project can be executed; So you need to install libraries, set environment variabels, maybe install a program that your project work with, etc...

 At the first all of us know that for nodejs project it is proper to use `node` Docker image and for django project it is proper to use `python` Docker image (Based on another situations for other projects we should chose the most compatible image to our project).